Kylie Jenner Raises Half A Million Dollars For Charity Through Lip Kit Sales

 A photo posted by Smile Train (@smiletrain) on

 But it seems as if her second round of donating raised more money as the lip kits were available for a longer period of time, suggesting her company may have produced more this time.
-The Daily Mail reported on Jenner’s half million donation as she thanked for her contribution.
+The Daily Mail reported on Jenner’s half million dollar donation, as she was thanked for her contribution.

 “Kylie Jenner has been thanked for raising half a million dollars for charity through her cosmetics company.”